Skip to main content

 CURRENT HABITUAL ADDRESS OF THE FIRST DECLARANT

-• Numbering type:must indicate the type of numbering; Number (NUM), kilometer (KM), no number (S/N), Others (OTR),... etc.
+• Type of numbering:must indicate the type of numbering; Number (NUM), kilometer (KM), without number (S/N), Other (OTR),... etc.

 • Number: You must indicate the house number or, where applicable, the kilometer point.

-• Number Qualifier: If applicable, also include the information that completes the house number; bis, duplicate (DUP), modern (MOD), old (ANT),...etc, or the kilometer point (meters).
+• Number qualifier: If applicable, also include the information that completes the house number; bis, duplicate (DUP), modern (MOD), old (ANT),...etc, or the kilometer point (meters).

 • Block, portal, staircase, floor, door.